Tests at interviews

 Employers use selection tests to provide extra information about applicants that cannot be obtained from their application forms or interviews.
 Tests can gather information on an individual's attainment, aptitude, interests, learning styles and other relevant characteristics.

-Some employers invite all job applicants sit tests, then make a shortlist based on the results.
+Some employers invite all job applicants to sit tests, then make a shortlist based on the results.
 However, usually only selected candidates are asked to sit tests.

 If you are applying for a job through a recruitment agency you may take the tests with the recruitment agency rather than with the employer.

 What types of tests can I be given?

 Aptitude tests are used to predict how well you can perform a particular job or task.
 They examine your potential by testing aptitudes that are relevant to the job or task in question.
 They are usually timed against the clock.
 They may test:

 - spatial awareness (dealing with diagrams and three-dimensional shapes)

 - manual dexterity or hand/eye co-ordination.

 The following website offers free practice or examples of aptitude test questions.